Teaching

 Objective:

-• Basic concepts of information and coding theory
+• describe and apply basic concepts of information and coding theory,

 Scientific Research and Writing